0xbitx/DEDSEC_GUILDJACKER/README.md

 GUILD-JACKER is a versatile tool for developers, system administrators, and server managers who need precise control and extensive functionality for managing their servers and channels.

-How to Create a Bot Account:
+### How to Create a Bot Account and Get Bot Token:

   * Log in to the [Discord website](https://discord.com).
   * Go to the [application page](https://discord.com/developers/applications).